Skip to main content

 Visitors can be integrated with your access control system:

-• When a visitor’s host approval status is set to Accepted — grant access, the system can schedule access control jobs to unlock doors or grant temporary credentials.
+• When a visitor’s approval status is set to Accepted — grant access, the system can schedule access control jobs to unlock doors or grant temporary credentials.

 • The AccessControlScheduledJobId tracks automated access grants for the visitor’s expected time window.